spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 >**Note**: For EKS, use an EKS-optimized Windows AMI.
 For Windows workloads, the Autoscaler automatically launches nodes only from dedicated VNGs.
 This means you don't need to set any specific label on the Virtual Node Group unless you have multiple VNGs and wish to ensure the workload runs on a specific Virtual Node Group.

-## AKS Support for Max Pods Configuration
+## Support for Max Pods Configuration

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>